 The final premise upon which Millet has chosen to build his argument is the often-heard piteous statement that Mormons should be allowed to define themselves and their beliefs.
-That those on outside have no right to tell them what they believe.
+That those on the outside have no right to tell them what they believe.
 That Mormons are indeed Christians simply because they say so, and that the critics of Mormonism just do not understand Mormon belief properly in order to represent them to the rest of the world.
 Moreover, to tear down Mormonism is not something that Christ would have done; instead he would have simply promoted what he thought and forgot about any biting criticism.
 Magnify the commonalities rather than the dissimilarities is a much better approach to understanding Mormonism, at least according to the typical Mormon apologist.
 According to Millet,

 As Mormons, we ask to be permitted to define ourselves and explain what we really believe.
 While we have no desire to compromise our distinctiveness or ignore our differences with other groups, we feel it is appropriate to celebrate our similarities and work together to remedy many of the troubling issues in our society.
 We ask only to be invited more regularly into the larger religious conversation.

-Such reasoning, like that seen previously, is filled so much misrepresentation, mischaracterization, and deceit that one finds it amazing that Millet, et al, continue to choose this approach for justification.
+Such reasoning, like that seen previously, is filled with so much misrepresentation, mischaracterization, and deceit that one finds it amazing that Millet, et al, continue to choose this approach for justification.
 For not only have the Mormons been allowed to “define” and “explain” themselves, the Mormon media empire owns huge outlets unparalleled by any Christian entity to do those very things.
 In 1999 Richard and Joan Ostling, writing on corporate Mormon America and the media outlets that existed then (and have since expanded with a maturing Internet presence), listed

 The church’s media holdings include Bonneville International Corporations, which owns fifteen radio stations and two television stations.
 It has consolidated its holdings into four major markets: Washington, D.C., Chicago, San Francisco, and Salt Lake City.
 Bonneville sales in 1996 were $172 million.
 Bonneville donated an impressive $35 million to community services in 1996, according to the Radio Business Report.

-They continued, “Bonneville also owns Salt Lake City’s 65,000-circulation Deseret News, a daily that recently built itself a fancy new building using $15 million of its own reserves (no tithe funds)…Through Deseret Management the church operates thirty-three bookstores in the United States, sixteen of them in Utah.”15 So, it is not as if the Mormons have not been defining and explaining themselves all along.
+They continued, “Bonneville also owns Salt Lake City’s 65,000-circulation Deseret News, a daily that recently built itself a fancy new building using $15 million of its own reserves (no tithe funds)…Through Deseret Management the church operates thirty-three bookstores in the United States, sixteen of them in Utah.”
+15 So, it is not as if the Mormons have not been defining and explaining themselves all along.
 What Millet means is that he is repulsed by the idea that his critics have actually been reading and thinking about what the Mormons have been saying all along, and he does not like conclusions that have been drawn when compared to real, biblical Christianity.
 So, rather than deal with the criticism, he would rather accuse the critics of malicious wrongdoing, even though they keep pointing back to the works done by Mormon authors, like Robert Millet, which exposes their claims to Christianity to be patently false.